Mississippi governor set to release proposal to help financially struggling hospitals

 “They are folks like the lady that’s going to be wiping the table at the Waffle House somewhere here in Mississippi tonight,” Presley said.
 “Somebody will get up tomorrow and they’ll go to work at a Quick Lube changing oil, busting down tires.
 We’re talking people that roof houses.
 We’re talking about people that sweat.
 Folks that have to take a shower before and after work.”

 Mississippi has 74 rural hospitals.
-Five have closed since 2005, and 24 rural are at immediate risk of closing because of severe financial problems, according to a national policy group, Center for Healthcare Quality and Payment Reform.
+Five have closed since 2005, and 24 are at immediate risk of closing because of severe financial problems, according to a national policy group, Center for Healthcare Quality and Payment Reform.
 Only Texas and Kansas have more hospitals in that risk category.

 In April, Reeves signed a bill to create a Mississippi Hospital Sustainability Grant Program to alleviate some financial problems created by the COVID-19 pandemic.
 Hospitals are eligible for $250,000 to $1 million, depending on the size of the facility and whether it offers emergency services.
 The bill passed 52-0 in the Senate and 111-2 in the House.